tolauwae/phd-thesis/src/introduction/introduction.typ

 === Contributions to debugging of constrained devices

 In chapters three, four and five we discuss our three novel debuggers.
-Each address several unique challenges to debugging.
+Each address several unique challenges.
-Some of these challenges are not exclusively tied to constrained systems, but represent broader scientific challenges in debugging.
+Some of these challenges are not exclusively tied to constrained systems, but represent broader scientific problems in debugging.
-However, each chapter is motivated by a larger challenge which tie all the chapters together.
+However, each chapter is motivated by one or two larger challenges which tie the chapters together.
-We present each of these main challenges here, and sketch the outline of their associated chapter below.
+We present each of these main challenges here as we sketch the outline of their associated chapter.

 === A remote debugger as a platform#note[Chapter 3]